Elstree

 Elstree /ˈɛlztri/ is a large village in the Hertsmere borough of Hertfordshire, England.
-It is about 11.5 mi northwest of central London on the former A5 road, that follows the course of Watling Street.
+It is about 11.5 mi northwest of central London on the former A5 road, which follows the course of Watling Street.
 In 2011, its population was 5,110.
 It forms part of the civil parish of Elstree and Borehamwood, originally known simply as Elstree.

 The village often lends its shorter name to businesses and amenities in the adjacent town of Borehamwood, and the names of Elstree and Borehamwood are used interchangeably.
 Elstree is perhaps best known for multiple Elstree Film Studio complexes, where many films were made, including BBC Elstree Centre, where the TV soap opera EastEnders is shot.
 This production centre is actually in Borehamwood.

 The local newspaper is the Borehamwood and Elstree Times.
 Together with Borehamwood, the village is twinned with Offenburg in Germany, Fontenay-aux-Roses in France, and Huainan in China.